-The Lifetime Adirondack chairs are made with a high-quality plastic that mimics real wood.
+LIFETIME’s Adirondack chair is made with a high-quality plastic that mimics real wood.
 Treated with a protective UV coating, this chair withstands sun and weather damage and doesn’t require wood’s yearly maintenance.
 At only 9.5 pounds per chair, they’re easier to move than wood chairs, too.

-The Lifetime chair comes as part of a set that includes a matching ottoman.
+The LIFETIME chair has a 300-pound weight limit and comes as part of a set that includes a matching ottoman.
 It’s perfect for relaxing on the deck or poolside or at the beach.
-They’re not only weather durable, but people durable too, with a 300-pound weight limit.
-It comes in five colors, including black, brown, rustic brown, gray, and light brown, with each showcasing a real wood feel.

 This chair may be made of plastic, but it’s not particularly lightweight: each chair comes in at around 39 pounds.
 That doesn’t make them most portable, but it adds stability in a stiff wind.

 The Best Choice Products chair is made of hemlock, a wood that’s rot- and pest-resistant.
 A natural finish provides a traditional look with the added bonus of a folding design.
 At 18.75 pounds, it’s relatively lightweight in comparison to other wooden chairs, allowing you to move it around your yard or pack it up with relative ease for a day at the beach.
 That folding design also creates a chair that’s easier to store in the off-season.